JoshGumperz/team-profile-generator/README.md

 If all goes well after following all the steps accordingly you will see this success screen
 ![Screenshot](https://i.imgur.com/tSvQxY4.png)
-Your README file with then be generated and placed in the Generated-READMEs folder with all of the information you input.
+Your final web page will then be generated and placed in the Generated-Web-Page folder with all of the information you input.

 ## Built With
 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)